 Immuta Query Engine: Users are provided a basic Immuta PostgreSQL connection.
 The tables within this connection represent all the connected data across your organization.
 Those tables, however, are virtual tables, completely empty until a query is run.
 At query time the SQL is proxied through the virtual Immuta table down to the native database while enforcing the policy automatically.
 The Immuta SQL connection can be used within any Business Intelligence (BI) tool or integrated directly into code for interactive analysis.

-Native Snowflake Workspaces: Native Snowflake workspaces allow users to access protected data directly in Snowflake without having to go through the Immuta Query Engine.
+Native Snowflake Workspaces : Native Snowflake workspaces allow users to access protected data directly in Snowflake without having to go through the Immuta Query Engine.
 Within these workspaces, users can interact directly with Snowflake secure views, create derived data sources, and collaborate with other project members at a common access level.
-Because these derived data sources will inherit all appropriate policies, that data can then be shared outside the project.
-Additionally, derived data sources use the credentials of the Immuta system Snowflake account, which will allow them to persist after a workspace is disconnected.
+That data can then be shared outside the project because these derived data sources inherit all appropriate policies.
+Additionally, derived data sources use the credentials of the Immuta system Snowflake account, allowing them to persist after a workspace is disconnected.

 For more details about Snowflake workspaces, see the Projects Overview.

-S3: Immuta supports an S3-style REST API, which allows users to communicate with Immuta the same way they would with S3.
+S3: Immuta supports an S3-style REST API, allowing users to communicate with Immuta the same way they would with S3.
 Consequently, Immuta easily integrates with tools users may already be using to work with S3.

 SparkSQL: Users are able to access subscribed data sources within their Spark Jobs by utilizing Spark SQL with the ImmutaContext class.
 All tables are virtual and are not populated until a query is materialized.
-When a query is materialized, data from metastore backed data sources, such as Hive and Impala, will be accessed using standard Spark libraries to access the data in the underlying files stored in HDFS.
-All other data source types will access data using the Query Engine which will proxy the query to the native database technology.
-Policies for each data source will be enforced automatically.
+When a query is materialized, data from metastore-backed data sources, such as Hive and Impala, are accessed using standard Spark libraries to access the data in the underlying files stored in HDFS.
+All other data source types access data using the Query Engine, which proxies the query to the native database technology.
+Policies for each data source are enforced automatically.